 For more reviews and comparisons, visit the guide to best access control systems.

 Founded in 1998, Brivo was the first to introduce cloud-based access control to the physical security market.

 The new system became a runaway success, reaching more than ten million users and 100,000 access points by 2015.
 In the same year, Brivo was acquired by Dean Drako, the President and CEO of Eagle Eye Network.
 The acquisition allowed Brivo to add cloud-based video surveillance to its access control and security system.

 Brivo acquired Parakeet in 2020, venturing into the vacation rental automation and management market.

 Brivo OnAir, the company’s latest access control system, is a mobile and browser based system that comes with the convenience and cost-effectiveness of a modern cloud-based solution.

-Brivo Onair Access Control allows users to control access and monitor the building using a single integrated platform.
-Admins can grant or revoke authorization, create schedules, monitor real-time or recorded video footage, and view reports through the Brivo Mobile Pass App or a browser-based dashboard.
+Brivo Access Control allows users to manage secure access and monitor the building using a single integrated platform.
+Admins can grant or revoke authorization, create schedules, monitor real-time or recorded video footage, and view reports through the Brivo Mobile Pass app or a browser-based dashboard.
 Users can unlock doors by tapping a button on the App or using Siri voice commands.

 - PIN, RFID, and HID card readers